dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/release-notes/08-May-2023/run-history-endpoint.md

 tags: [May-22-2023, API, Scheduler]
 ---

-We are making a change to our metadata retrieval policy for run history in dbt Cloud.
+dbt Labs are making a change to our metadata retrieval policy for run history in dbt Cloud.

 **Beginning June 1, 2023**, developers on the dbt Cloud multi-tenant application will be able to self-serve access to their account’s run history through dbt Cloud user interface (UI) and API for only 365 days, on a rolling basis.
 Older run history will be available for download by reaching out to Customer Support.
 We're seeking to minimize the amount of metadata we store while maximizing application performance.